 The big problem that Degoo has is that Apple and Google are already doing a very good job in terms of photo and video cloud storage, and their apps are right there when people set up their phones.
 If you need something that's out of the clutches of the tech giants though, with a strong focus on security, give Degoo Cloud a look.

-- We've also highlighted the best cloud storage
+We've tested the best free cloud storage